 Figure 2 contains the dynamic description of SS-CPIP using the Specification and Description Language (SDL) defined in ITU-T Rec.
 Z.100 (1993).
 The SDL process represents the behaviour of the PISN in providing SS-CPIP to a served user.

-Input symbols from the left and output symbols to the left represent primitives from and to the served user.
+Input symbols from the left represent primitives from the served user.